luuuneytunes12/Credit-Risk-Modeling-PySpark/README.md

 - Compared Logistic Regression (baseline) and XGBoost (improved) models based on recall, precision, and financial metrics across the years
 - Quantified the reduction in financial losses due to improved default detection by XGBoost.

-The XGBoost model managed to reduce financial losses via credit by up to 10.4% across the years.
+The XGBoost model managed to reduce financial losses via credit by up to 10.4% from base Logistic Regression model across the years.

 ## 10. Next Steps for Project Improvement
 To further enhance this credit risk modeling project, we can: